KQM-git/TCL/characters/pyro/diluc.md

 {% endtab %}

 {% tab title="Dawn" %}
-Diluc slashes in front of himself and releases a Phoenix, dealing Pyro DMG.
-The Phoenix flies forward dealing DoT Pyro DMG.
-Once the Phoenix reaches its destination, it explodes, dealing Pyro DMG.
+Releases intense flames to knock back nearby opponents, dealing Pyro DMG.
+The flames then converge into the weapon, summoning a **Phoenix** that flies forward and deals massive Pyro DMG to all opponents in its path.
+The Phoenix explodes upon reaching its destination, causing a large amount of AoE Pyro DMG.

-After the slash, Diluc infuses his weapon with Pyro.
+The searing flames that run down his blade cause it to be infused with Pyro.

 | Attribute | Slashing DMG | DoT DMG | Explosion DMG |
 | :--- | :--- | :--- | :--- |